njchoma/physics_gnn/README.md

 ## Before training a network

 `main.sh` contains commented out command lines that launch training on models with different architecture.
-You can change parameters used to initialize networks, and more importantly you should add `--data NERSC` if you are not running on the default NYU data.
+You can change parameters used to initialize networks, and more importantly you should change `--data NYU` to `--data NERSC` if this is the data you want to use.
+You should also add `--cuda` if you want to train on GPU rather that CPU.

 Before training a network, create a link `dataNYU` or `dataNERSC` (depending on the data you want to train on) and run `main.sh` once, specifying the data you want to use : it will create the corresponding `param{}.txt` file and assume default paths.
 You can modify the path to fit a different organization of your local files.
 If your file system is the same as the default one, this will simply train on the architecture selected in `main.sh`.
 If not, it will crash so you can modify the `param{}.txt` file.